 Criticism by Faeser of chat control

-Even though Johansson said she was glad to have the support of Nancy Faeser as Federal Minister of the Interior in her plans, she was recently critical of chat control.
-Faeser stated that she wanted to "tighten the reins" against perpetrators who inflict terrible violence on children.
-However, encrypted private communication should not be interfered with.
-Faeser said that this would affect many people who had nothing to do with the crimes.
+Even though Johansson was pleased to have the support of Nancy Faeser as Federal Minister of the Interior for her plans, she has recently been critical of chat control.
+Faeser did state that she wanted to "toughen the stance against perpetrators who inflict terrible violence on children".
+However, this should not involve using encrypted private communication intervened.
+According to Faeser, this would affect many people who have nothing to do with the crimes.

 Criticism by the traffic light coalition of chat control